dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

 Q: I've found a cheat menu, but it doesn't work!
 A: The three cheat menus are only partially functional.

+Reporting a bug:

+If you've found a bug in the game, you may report it to KeeperFX developers.
+But you will have to to do some tests to gather as much information as possible about the problem.

+First, if the game crashed, try looking into 'keeperfx.log'.
+If there are error messages in it, it's possible that you haven't properly installed or configured KeeperFX.
+In this case, check the 'Troubleshooting' section for description of your problem.
+Note that running the game again will overwrite the LOG file, so if you want to keep it, you'll have to make a copy.

+Second step is to try reproducing the error, and generate more detailed log.
+Run 'keeperfx_hvlog.exe' and play the level again, doing similar things you did first time, to check if it crashes.
+If you can't reproduce the error, there is still a chance that the LOG file from first crash is enough to locate the problem - so post the copy you've made on issue tracker, with your description of the problem, and information that you couldn't reproduce it.

+If you was able to reproduce the error, then post detailed description of how to do it on the issue tracker.
+Remember to include LOG file created by 'heavylog' version of KeeperFX.
+Note that the log file will be huge - you shouldn't attach it directly.
+Instead, you can compress it, or just paste a few (ie. 20) lines from its beginning and its end.
+Remember to include first and last line of the LOG - these are crucial, and doing it incorrectly would mislead the developers.
+If it is possible to reproduce the error by loading specific saved game and doing a few simple actions, then attach the saved game to your report.
+You can recognize file which contains specific saved game by number in filename, which is always equal po position of the saved game slot in 'load' menu.

 Config file details:

 FRONTEND_RES